Last Updated: April 29, 2024

 For much of the beginning period of My Chemical Romance, Way struggled with alcoholism and prescription drug addiction.
 However, he was able to become sober by 2007 and has since discussed having developed a much healthier relationship with alcohol.

 In September of 2007, Way married Lyn-Z, the bassist of the band Mindless Self Indulgence.
 The low-key ceremony happened backstage after a concert in Colorado and was performed by a member of the touring staff who happened to be an ordained minister.
-In May of 2009, the couple had a daughter together whom they named Bandit.
+In May 2009, the couple had a daughter together whom they named Bandit.

 Way has been open about his gender identity struggles in various interviews, stating that he has never identified with typical masculine traits.
-In 2015, he clarified that the prefers to use the pronouns he/they.
+In 2015, he clarified that he prefers to use the pronouns he/they.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.